ibm-js/ecma402/README.md

-#g11n4js
+#ecma402

-This project provides "shim" implementation of the ECMA-402 JavaScript Intertionalization APIs standard
+This project provides an implementation of the ECMA-402 JavaScript Internationalization APIs standard for number formatting ( Intl.NumberFormat ) and date and time formatting ( Intl.DateTimeFormat ).
+Collation ( Intl.Collator ) is not currently supported.

 ## Status